UbiquityRobotics/raspicam_node/README.md

 Use `rqt_image_view` to view the published image.

-## Configuring the node with dynamic recondigure
+## Configuring the node with dynamic reconfigure

 This section describes how to use a second computer to dynamically adjust the paramaters of the node.
 It assumes that the Raspberry PI on which the `raspicam_node` is running has a hostname of `raspi.local`